gohugoio/hugoDocs/content/en/functions/resources/GetRemote.md

 ## Options

-The `resources.GetRemote` function takes an optional map of options.
+The `resources.GetRemote` function accepts an options map.

 `body`
 : (`string`) The data you want to transmit to the server.